Artananda/Conversation/parts/first.md

 > Are you kidding me?

 But our bodies get older.
 > Bullshit.
 I gave you a body that already stopped to get older.
 You already know about the 7 years where all cells regenerate.
 So your body is not older than 7 years.
-Only your mind is getting, lets say wiser.
+Only your mind is getting, let's say wiser.

 So, all of us stay young?
 > Not that.
 Some will get older and die.

 Why are they dying?
-> Because they don't believe in imortality.
+> Because they don't believe in immortality.

 Can I help them?
-> Why do you want to.
+> Why do you want to?
 They will wake up on their own one day, like you did.

 But I had help from other people like Neal.
 > You only helped yourself.
 The others don't read this book, or they read it, but didn't get it.

 Sorry that I let you wait again.
 (I added something on the top of this book)
-> Its ok.
+> It’s ok.
 Time doesn't really exist.

 So, what is time?
 > Time is a construct of you-man-being.
 It has been used to enslave the people.